MaralNajafi/digikala-website-clone/README.md

 ### Html

 One might think of html as the easiest part of a web development!
-However, when it comes to structuring and categorizing heavy data with a special styling and realizing how it affects your further development with other languages such as JavaScript or back-end programming languages, you might want to change your view and actually come to terms with the fact that Html is the determinative foundation of your website!
+However, when it comes to structuring and organizing heavy data with a special styling and realizing how it affects your further development with other languages such as JavaScript or back-end programming languages, you might want to change your view and actually come to terms with the fact that Html is the determinative foundation of your website!

 You must pick html tags wisely and try to be as efficient as possible.
 This project actually helps you with how to code efficiently.
 As long as you care about the functionality of your website not just how it looks!